rust-lang/reference/src/linkage.md

 > [!NOTE]
 > This restriction can only be violated when mixing code with different [`-C panic`] flags
 > while also using a non-`rustc` linker.
-Most users to not have to be concerned about this.
+Most users do not have to be concerned about this.

 > [!NOTE]
 > To guarantee that a library will be sound (and linkable with `rustc`)